nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ### SameSite Attribute

 A new configuration property `nuxeo.server.cookies.sameSite` is added to allow setting the same site cookie policy.

-In 10.10 this property is unset by default so we don't introduce a breaking change but in newer versions the default value is `strict`.
+In 10.10 this property is unset by default so we don't introduce a breaking change but in newer versions the default value is `strict`.</br>
-When setting the same site cookie policy to `none` to allow sending cookies cross origin these will be automatically set to be secure since this is a requirement and as such the server needs to use https.
+When setting the same site cookie policy to `none`, to allow sending cookies cross origin, these will be automatically set to be secure since this is a requirement and as such the server needs to use https.

 This change brings a breaking change for configuration where the context path has been changed.
 In this configuration, the file `templates/common-base/conf/Catalina/localhost/nuxeo.xml.nxftl` has been replaced by a file whose name corresponds to the new context path.
-The hotfix 34 embeds a new version of `nuxeo.xml.nxftl`, so the replacement must be done again.
+The hotfix 34 embeds a new version of `nuxeo.xml.nxftl`, so the replacement must be done again.</br>
 And the file `conf/Catalina/localhost/nuxeo.xml` must be removed if the error `NuxeoException: Cannot register standby command` is thrown during the startup.

 ### Improved Showconf